munsiwoo/useful-things/README.md

 ## what is small things?

-> things you've created to use when i need it.
+> I created to use when i need it.